Takehaya-Susanoo-no-Mikoto/IC_for_onlineMarket_w_ResNet18/README.md

 # ImageСlassification_for_onlineMarket_w_ResNet18
-Image classification for KazanExpress dataset using ResNet18 This code performs image classification on a dataset using the ResNet18 neural network architecture.
+Image classification for dataset from marketplace using ResNet18 This code performs image classification on a dataset using the ResNet18 neural network architecture.
 The dataset consists of two directories, train and test, each containing subdirectories for each class of image.

 Prerequisites